Peter A Allard School of Law

 Profile

-Professor Ford obtained her graduate degrees from Columbia Law School, where she also taught as a lecturer, clinic supervisor, and Associate-in-Law.
-Before joining academia, she practiced law in Vancouver and New York.
-Her practice as a senior associate in securities regulation and financial litigation at Davis Polk & Wardwell LLP included many of the highest profile regulatory and white-collar criminal files of the dotcom bust and post-9/11 eras.
-She is a non-practicing member of the Law Society of BC, and the New York state and federal bars.
+Professor Ford obtained her Masters and Doctoral degrees from Columbia Law School, where she also taught as a lecturer, clinic supervisor, and Associate-in-Law.
+Before joining academia, she practiced law in Vancouver and New York, the latter as a senior litigation associate at Davis Polk & Wardwell LLP.
+She is a non-practicing member of the Law Society of BC and the New York state and federal bars.

 Research and Publications